TCCL/graph-layer-components/README.md

 Anonymous requests are not enabled by default.
 You must configure the Graph Layer server and the library to enable anonymous requests.
 See the section on _Global Configuration_ below for more on how to configure anonymous requests in the library client.

+Each library component has an `anonymous` property that determines explicitly whether anonymous requests are used by that component; it only applies if the library is globally configured to perform anonymous requests.
+If this property is omitted, then the component will only use anonymous requests if `anonymousFallback` is `true` and the user does not have a valid Graph Layer session.
+The global `anonymousFallback` property applies when no component-level `anonymousFallback` property is provided.

 ### Using as a Vue.js component library

 To use the library in your Vue.js application, import the library and register the components.
 This allows you to access the components globally.